Adam Frisch campaign finds fortune in 81611 in bid to upset Lauren Boebert

 Pitkin County, while known as a liberal stronghold, has more registered voters who are unaffiliated than those aligned with the Democratic and Republican parties, according to the latest available data from the Colorado Secretary of State’s Office.

 Of the 15,361 registered voters in Pitkin County, 7,867 held no political party affiliation as of Oct.
-1. That figure tops the combined number of registered Democrats(5,216) and Republicans (2,000) in Pitkin County, according to the Secretary of State.
+1. That figure tops the combined number of registered Democrats(5,216) and Republicans (2,000) in Pitkin County, according to the Secretary of State

 Frisch through Sept.
 30 had raised $2.12 million in contributions, which does not count the $2.2 million that Frisch personally lent to his war chest, based on FEC reports that also showed Boebert received $5.76 million in contributions through Sept.
 30. The July-through-September quarter was the most lucrative for the Frisch campaign, drawing $1.68 million.